adelosan521/chapter4/README.md

 The code for the chi-square test comparing TF footprint frequency at VGCC loci versus in randomly selected genes is featured in the "chisquare.R" script.
 The statistical analysis is carried out in R.

 Additionally code for basic statistical analysis of BrainSpan Developmental Transcriptome Data is provided in the "brainspan_stats.R" and "brainspan_stats2.R" scripts.
 The scripts involve checking if a dataset is normally distributed using the Shapiro-Wilk test.
-They calculates median, interquartile range, and provides code for conducting a Mann-Whitney U test to test for differences. "brainspan_stats.R" script contains code for comparing fetal versus postnatal stamples whereas "brainspan_stats2.R" script contains code for comparing early versus late fetal stage samples.
+They calculate median, interquartile range, and provides code for conducting a Mann-Whitney U test to test for differences. "brainspan_stats.R" script contains code for comparing fetal versus postnatal stamples whereas "brainspan_stats2.R" script contains code for comparing early versus late fetal stage samples.

 References